-The amount borrowed will accrue interest daily, and you’ll need to make a minimum monthly repayment of either £10 or 5% of the balance at that point in time (whichever is the larger).
+The amount borrowed accrues interest daily, and you’ll need to make a minimum monthly repayment of either £10 or 5% of the balance at that time (whichever is the larger).
 Repayments are taken via a continuous payment authority, which means you’ll give Polar Credit permission to take the funds it is owed, as and when it opts to do so.

 Why does Polar Credit want access to my bank account?

 Polar Credit analyses your banking transaction data to assess creditworthiness and affordability.
-To do this, Polar Credit will need your permission to view your transaction history, which you can give it from your Internet banking.
+To do this, Polar Credit needs permission to view your transaction history, which you can give from your internet banking.

 Polar Credit does all this with the technical help of Credit Kudos, which is a regulated open banking service provider.

-By doing this, Polar Credit aims to be able to say “yes” to applicants that might otherwise be rejected on their credit score alone.
+By doing this, Polar Credit aims to say “yes” to applicants who might otherwise be rejected on their credit score alone.
 Using open banking data to support applications for credit is becoming more common in the UK.

 How much does Polar Credit cost?